zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Because the diversity in projects and interests, the MPC does not offer academic distinctions.

 ###Fellows Fund
 The Fellows Fund is a personal fund that students use to secure mentors, manage their courses, and invest in their future as the creator of their own education.
-The Future Fund is entirely yours to manage.
+The Fellows Fund is entirely yours to manage.
 The MPC will not tell you how to spend it.

 #####Why Fellows Fund?
 Fellows Fund allows greater flexibility when designing a course together.
 It allows you to invest in your education over time.
 It allows you to pursue free mentorships, or secure expensive mentors.